CVarisco/create-component-app/README.md

     // Default extension for your javascript file ["js", "jsx"] "jsExtension": "js",

-    // Default extension for your css file ["css", "scss", "sass", "less"] "cssExtension": "css",
+    // Default extension for your css file ["css", "scss", "sass", "less", false]
+    // Set to false if you don't want a style file "cssExtension": "css",

     // Default flag to include a test file in the folder [true, false]